 - Any course that will overlap with another course in which you are already enrolled requires the signature and permission of both of the instructors

 - Complete a Course Enrollment Permission Form, mark the box which reads "schedule the class with a time conflict", obtain the appropriate signatures, and return the form to the front desk at 100 Agricultural Administration.

 To add these types of courses, complete a Course Enrollment Permission Form, mark option A or B, obtain any appropriate signatures, and return the form to the front desk at 100 Agricultural Administration.

 - When you audit a course, you are requesting to attend a course for which you do not want to be graded.
 Audited courses do not count toward your degree.
 Because of this, audited courses do not count as hours toward your financial aid status.
 Please contact your award provider before auditing a course.

-- If you have not been admitted to Ohio State, please contact the Office of Continuing Education for information on auditing classes.
+- If you have not been admitted to Ohio State, please contact the Office of Extended Education for information on auditing classes.

 - To audit a course, Complete a Course Enrollment Permission Form, mark the Audit option, obtain any appropriate signatures, and return the form to CFAES Academic Programs (firstname.lastname@example.org; 100 Ag Administration Building)

 To request to enroll in a full course, complete a Course Enrollment Permission Form, mark option C, obtain the appropriate signatures, and return the form to the front desk at 100 Agricultural Administration.
 Know that a request to enroll in a full course may not be approved.